Week 1

 Well as of now, I can’t claim that I have cracked the solution for the 4th step.
 As discussed in my weekly meeting with Ondřej, we are still not fully sure as to how we could support the above program in the backend.
 We are still exploring the most probable and easily achievable approaches .
 While framing my GSoC proposal, we were more inclined towards framing a pass which would make function calls to SymEngine's C interface.
 But as we were brainstorming during our meet we realized some potential downsides to this approach and hence we tried framing a somewhat newer approach for the same, which goes as follows:

-• Skip implementing instantiate_SymbolicSymbol and the pass to replace the intrinsic function node.
+instantiate_SymbolicSymboland the pass to replace the intrinsic function node. - Take inspiration from how assignment statements work for the

-• Introduce symengine_str function similar to how print_f for handling print statements.
+symengine_strfunction similar to howprint_ffor handling print statements.

 I am halway through this approach and I feel this would be the correct way to go.
 I will try to resolve these in the 2nd week of my coding period.Finally, I would like to point out some tasks which need to be addressed in Week 2 or the upcoming weeks

-• Finish eval_SymbolicSymbol function implementation (kept as TODO for now)
+eval_SymbolicSymbolfunction implementation (kept as TODO for now)

 Thank You for going through the blog.
 I hope you like it.
 Stick around for what’s next to come.
 Moving into Week 2!